Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Discussion: The Role of Chaos

 The TFIM studied in Sec.~\ref{sec:CorrelationLengthFromQuench} is an integrable model, so to better understand the role of chaos we break the spin-flip symmetry by slanting the magnetic field in the $z-x$ plane to an angle $\theta$ with the $z$-axis.
 The Hamiltonian now reads

 We call this the slanted field Ising model (SFIM), as studied in~\cite{prosen2007efficiency, leviatan2017quantum, rakovszky2022dissipation, vonkeyserlingk2022operator, cotler2023emergent, choi2023preparing, Mil2022}.
 When $\theta =0$ or $\theta =\pi$ the model reduces to the classical Ising model, and for $\theta = \pi/2$ it is the TFIM from Eq.~\eqref{eqt:alphaInftyTFIM}.
-To illustrate how different the properties of the spectra of these models are, we plot in the top row of Fig.~\ref{fig:EigenvectorEntropiesPopulationTFIM} and Fig.~\ref{fig:EigenvectorEntropiesPopulationSFIM} the bipartite half-array von Neumann entanglement entropies of the eigenvectors of the Hamiltonian as a function of energy for the TFIM and SFIM with $B/J_0 = 1$.
+To illustrate how different the properties of the spectra of these models are, we plot in the top row of Fig.~\ref{fig:EigenvectorEntropiesPopulationTFIM} and Fig.~\ref{fig:EigenvectorEntropiesPopulationSFIM} the bipartite half-chain von Neumann entanglement entropies of the eigenvectors of the Hamiltonian as a function of energy for the TFIM and SFIM with $B/J_0 = 1$.
 For the integrable TFIM, there are low entanglement eigenvectors throughout the spectrum, while for the chaotic SFIM most states near the bulk of the spectrum are highly entangled and states near the edges of the spectrum have low entanglement.
 Therefore, we generically expect larger entanglement entropy generation in the quench for the chaotic SFIM.
 By tuning $\theta$ we can probe the role of chaos and equilibration in the relative ease of approximating local expectation values.

 Consider the spin-spin correlation function for quenches from $|\uparrow_x\rangle^{\otimes n}$, as studied in Sec.~\ref{sec:CorrelationLengthFromQuench}, but now for the case of the SFIM with $\theta = \pi/4$.
-In Fig.~\ref{fig:CzzHz} we show the correlation functions simulated with bond dimensions $\chi = 8$ and $\chi = 512$.
+In Fig.~\ref{fig:CzzHz} we show the correlation functions simulated with bond dimensions $\chi = 8$ and $\chi = 512$, using TEBD as considered in Sec.~\ref{sec:CorrelationLengthFromQuench} with details in Appendix~\ref{app:TEBD}.
 We see that the estimates of the correlation functions agree for a significantly longer time compared to the integrable case of $\theta = \pi/2$ studied in Sec.~\ref{sec:CorrelationLengthFromQuench}.
 Thus, with the introduction of a nonzero longitudinal field, the system becomes chaotic, and we find that lower bond dimension simulations are better able to approximate the results of higher bond dimension simulations.